magnus-eriksson/guestbook-test/README.md

 ### Front end

 The front end is built with gulp and all source files can be found in `front_src/`.
 However, the generated files are included so no need to build anything.
 I'm just using gulp so I can structure the js-code easier and use sass.
+Everything is just vanilla js without any libs.

-Have fund!
+Have fun!